Marijuana-Related Emergency Room Visits Have Tripled In Colorado Since Legalization

-Marijuana-related emergency room visits in Colorado hospitals have increased three-fold since the state legalized recreational pot use in 2014, casting into doubt the notion that cannabis is harmless, Daily Wire is reporting.
+Marijuana-related emergency room visits in Colorado hospitals have increased three-fold since the state legalized recreational pot use in 2014, casting into doubt the notion that cannabis is harmless, The Daily Wire is reporting.

 For decades, advocates for cannabis legalization have insisted that the plant is more-or-less harmless, at least in healthy adults.
 It’s a claim that has largely been backed up only anecdotally, as marijuana’s status as a Category I controlled substance (“no medical benefit”) has severely limited federally-funded research into the plant.